 A surface mailed notice for the owner’s and/or their representative’s attendance to a confidential hearing includes the location, date, and the time to discuss the outlined issue.
 The primary goal is for all parties to come to a reasonable solution to remedy the issue.

-Attendance of the owner and/or representative at their scheduled hearing demonstrates due care and consideration.
+Attendance of the owner and/or representative at their scheduled hearing with the Board of Directors will interact with civility, due care and consideration.